hmcts/pip-account-management/README.md

 Users will be sent a reminder to login / re-verify 14 days before their account is due to expire.

-If they do not complete this process by the 14 days, their account will be deleted.
+If they do not complete this process within 14 days, their account will be deleted.

 ## Roles